 Who would you like to be stranded on a desert island with and why?

-Sarah, Sophie and Dan, even though I would still have to do all the tidying up.
-In time we might take up bridge rather than the current favourites which are Frustration and Knock-Out Whist.
+Sarah, Sophie and Dan and our dog Popcorn, even though I would still have to do most of the tidying up.

 If you could come back as an animal what would it be?

-A pampered domestic cat, preferably one of ours.
+A pampered domestic dog, preferably one of ours.

 What would be your ideal job?

-Well my job isn't so bad - interesting people, variety of work etc. Although being in public service does seem to entail listening to a lot of whingeing.
+Well my job wasn't so bad - interesting people, variety of work etc. Although being in public legal service does seem to entail listening to a lot of whingeing.

 If money was no object, tell us about your dream holiday?

-Sarah usually decides where my dream holiday is.
+Sarah usually decides where my dream holiday is and usually in France.

 Who do you most admire and why?